Seinn Dùthchasach / Sean Nòs

 Some of you have written to ask what the definition of 'sean nos' singing is.
 Well now, that certainly is a loaded question, but I'll do my very best to help.

-There is a huge difference between merely singing a Gaelic song in any style (be that in a contemporary, country, jazz, rock etc) and singing a Gaelic song in a traditional or regional nòs (style).
-Any singer can sing in Gaelic if they learn the words and tune well enough, and many are able to imitate traditional styles to a degree, but singing in an indigenous style which has been connected to the singer's own area and culture for hundreds of years, is a much more complex form of singing altogether.
+There is a huge difference between merely singing a Gaelic song in any style (be that in a contemporary, fusion, Americana, Country, Jazz, Rock style etc.) and singing a Gaelic song in a regional nòs (style).
+Most singers who are interested in Gaelic song, can sing quite adequately if they learn the words and tune well enough, and many are even able to imitate some of the traditional styles to a degree, but singing in an authentic indigenous style, which has been connected to the singer's own area and culture for hundreds of years, is a much more complex form of singing altogether.
 It is full of nuances of style, language and ornamentation which can rarely, if ever, be totally perfected by those not reared with it.
-I like to compare it to one's lingustic accent - it's something which was learnt subliminally.
-There are many and varied regional Gaelic singing styles, and also many forms of ornamentation within those styles, which can be found in the traditional singing of Gaelic areas stretching from the Butt of Lewis, in the Hebrides, down to the tip of Co.
+I like to compare it to one's lingustic accent - it is a STYLE which was soaked in subliminally and not specifically taught, is performed naturally, without planning each note or nuance.
+There are many and varied regional Gaelic singing styles, and also many forms of ornamentation within those styles, and these can be found in the singing styles of Gaelic areas stretching from the Butt of Lewis, in the Hebrides, down to the tip of Co.
 Kerry in Ireland.

-The traditional and best way to perform 'seinn dùthchasach', is unaccompanied (a capella),and the Gaelic text/poetry should always take precedence over the melody.
-The melody has to be fluid in order that the language/word rhythms are never compromised or distorted, and the technical quality of the voice is never as important in traditional singing as it is in classical singing.
+The best and most authentic way to perform 'seinn dùthchasach', is unaccompanied (a-capella), and the Gaelic text/poetry should always take precedence over the melody.
+The melody should always be fluid in order that the language/word rhythms are never compromised or distorted, and the technical quality of the voice is never as important in these regional styles as it is in classical singing.
+The song text (the poetry), holds the most important position and if the text cannot be understood or is marred by such things as faulty pronunciation, broken phrases or even unsympathetic accompaniment, then, to the ear of the Gael, the entire performance is compromised.

-For a performer to suggest that they are a traditional singer by merely singing a song which is generally accepted as being from the traditional canon is misleading.
+For a performer to suggest that they are a 'traditional Gaelic singer' by merely singing a song which is generally accepted as being from the traditional canon is misleading.
 There is a LOT more to it than that.

-The stress pattern of the Gaelic poetry within the performance should dictate the rhythm and use of the basic melody for the singer, so that no two verses are the same with regard to note values.
-Rhythmic freedom is one of the most important aspects of traditional Gaelic singing, and is the one least easily understood by those not brought up with it, and indeed the most frustrating for any accompanying musician who is unfamiliar with the genre.
+Although traditional singers rarely think about these, as we were reared with the style, the stress pattern of the Gaelic poetry in the song should dictate the rhythm and use of the basic melody, so that no two verses are alike with regard to note values.
+Rhythmic freedom is one of the most important aspects of traditional Gaelic singing, and is the one least easily understood by those not brought up with it, and indeed seems to be the most frustrating for any accompanying musician who is unfamiliar with the genre.

 The tempo of a song may also vary according to the degree of ornamentation used.
 In the Scottish Gàidhealtachd, melismatic singing is much more pronounced in Lewis and in Harris, but nowadays there are fewer singers who ornament naturally and effortlessly in the traditional style.
 However, some singers, wherever they come from, feel that ornamentation is a requisite of any traditional singing; this, unfortunately, results in the introduction of a very artificial form of ornamentation in some performances.
 Affected, excessive or peculiar embellishments / ornamentation are unpleasant to listen to and add nothing to a sean-nòs performance, indeed they totally strip it of it's traditional 'nòs' and should be avoided at all costs.